MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

   - `content`: A string containing text content that immediately follows the header, up to the next header.
 This field captures the detailed information or description associated with the header.
 If there is no content directly under a header, this is an empty string.

   - `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
-This field is used for ordering the sections in their original sequence as they appear in the document.
-The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.
+This field is used for ordering the sections in their original sequence as they appear in the document, beginning with an ordinal position of 1 and incrementing sequentially for each content block.

   - `sections`: An array that contains objects representing subsections nested under the current section.
 This array follows the same structure as the top-level `sections` array, allowing for the representation of multiple levels of nested content.
 Each subsection object also includes `header_level`, `header_name`, `content`, and `ordinal_position` properties, enabling a recursive structure that represents and hierarchy of the Markdown content.